-- Provides an adjustment in case this is needed once a project's "final cost allocation" is completed. - Insures continued compliance with Reclamation law and relevant RRA requirements, but eliminates various limitations and requirements, including the reporting requirements of the RRA. - Insures that all costs, including operation and maintenance costs, properly payable but not otherwise captured in the prepayment or accelerated payment remain an obligation that must be fulfilled by the Contractor.
+- Provides an adjustment in case this is needed once a project's "final cost allocation" is completed. - Insures continued compliance with Reclamation law and relevant RRA requirements, but eliminates various limitations and requirements, including the reporting requirements of the RRA. - Insures that all costs, including operation and maintenance costs, properly payable but not otherwise captured in the prepayment or accelerated payment, remain an obligation that must be fulfilled by the Contractor. - Provides that prepayment dollars be redirected and deposited into a Surface Water Storage Account to fund or provide loans for the construction of surface water storage. - Allows for cooperative agreements between the Secretary and water users' associations to facilitate funding and construction of surface water storage, thereby providing needed flexibility with respect to surface water storage development. - Provides for repayment of the dollars loaned from the Surface Water Storage Account back into that Account so that these funds can be used again for the purpose of facilitating financing for surface water storage projects.

 I believe all of these provisions to be appropriate.
-Enactment of this legislation will provide a comprehensive means for those who desire early reporting to do so.
+Enactment of this legislation will provide a comprehensive means for those who desire early repayment to do so.
 It, of course, also avoids the "piecemeal" legislative process that has been used in the past.
-I am not certain how many Contractors will avail themselves of this opportunity, but am certain that some will.
+It also provides a mechanism to assist in the financing and development of surface water storage without adding new federal budget related pressures.